Tunch Ilkin: Playing career

 Ilkin was born in Istanbul, Turkey; his parents Mehmet and Ayten Ilkin emigrated to the United States when he was two years old and settled in the Chicago area.
 He attended Highland Park High School in Highland Park, Illinois, where he won All Conference and All County honors as a football player.
-In 1975, he was granted an athletic scholarship to Indiana State University, where he played for head coaches Tom Harp (1975–77) and Dick Jamieson; a three-time All-Missouri Valley Conference pick, he was chosen by the Steelers in the sixth round of the 1980 NFL Draft.
+In 1975, he was granted an athletic scholarship to Indiana State University, where he played for head coaches Tom Harp (1975–77) and Dick Jamieson; a three-time All-Missouri Valley Conference pick, he was chosen by the Steelers in the sixth round of the 1980 NFL draft.

 Ilkin played offensive tackle for the Steelers from 1980 to 1992, earning two Pro Bowl appearance honors (1988 and 1989).
 He played for the Green Bay Packers in 1993 before retiring from football.
 Ilkin served as vice president of the NFL Players' Association from 1989 to 1994.
 He was named to the Pittsburgh Steelers All-Time Team in 2007.

 Broadcasting career

 After retiring from football, Ilkin began appearing as a commentator and reporter on sports broadcasts in the Pittsburgh market and, nationally, worked as a game analyst for NBC during the 1995 NFL season.
 He was paired with either Dan Hicks or Jim Donovan.

-In 1998, he joined the official Steelers broadcasting team of Myron Cope and Bill Hillgrove as an analyst.
+In 1998, he joined the official Steelers broadcasting team of Myron Cope and Bill Hillgrove as an analyst on the Pittsburgh Steelers Radio Network.
 After Cope's retirement following the 2004 season, the team decided not to replace Cope, and Ilkin took on the color-commentary duties once carried by Cope.
 He worked alongside sideline reporter and former teammate Craig Wolfley, who, like Ilkin, joined the Steelers via the 1980 draft.
+As color commentator, Ilkin called the Steelers' most recent Super Bowl victories in Super Bowl XL and Super Bowl XLIII along with Hillgrove and Wolfley.
 Ilkin and Wolfley hosted a morning radio show called In The Locker Room with Tunch and Wolf on WBGG.
 After 2006, In The Locker Room was broadcast daily during the football season: locally on 970 ESPN in Pittsburgh, and nationally on Steelers Nation Radio (SNR).